miccal/bing-wallpaper-applescript/README.md

 and selecting `Cancel` exits the AppleScript.

-For the above example, the variable `market_code` is then set to `ja-JP, Japan, Japanese`.
+For the above example, the market code `ja-JP` is selected and the variable `market_code` is then set to `ja-JP, Japan, Japanese`.

 ### Step 2